aredn/documentation/arednGettingStarted/selecting_devices.rst

 When selecting a device for your AREDN® hardware there are several things to consider in your decision.

 - Radios should be purchased for the specific frequency band on which they will operate.
 Currently AREDN® supports devices which operate in several bands.
-Check the `frequency and channel chart <https://arednmesh.readthedocs.io/en/latest/appendix/freq_charts.html>`_ on the AREDN® website for the latest information.
+Check the `frequency and channel chart <https://docs.arednmesh.org/en/latest/appendix/freq_charts.html>`_ on the AREDN® website for the latest information.

-- Many devices have an integrated dual-polarity :abbr:`MIMO (Multiple Input-Multiple Output)` antenna which helps to leverage multipath propagation.
-AREDN® has always supported and recommended using MIMO hardware, since these devices typically outperform single chain radios when used as mesh nodes.

 - Radios can be purchased separately from the antenna, so it is possible to have more than one antenna option for a radio in order to optimize AREDN® nodes for varying deployment conditions.

 - Costs of devices range from $25 to several hundred dollars for a complete node/antenna system, so there are many options even for the budget-conscious operator.

-- Some older or lower cost devices have a limited amount of onboard memory, but firmware images continue to grow in size and functionality.
+- Some older or lower cost devices have a limited amount of onboard memory.
 Consider purchasing a device with more memory over one with less memory.

 - Check the maximum power output of the device, since some devices have lower power capabilities.